 - 6.0% in the thirteenth through fifteenth weeks – 78,600 annually

 - 4.5% in the sixteenth through twentieth weeks – 58,950 annually

 - 1.5% at twenty-one weeks or more – 19,650 annually

-This drug is only approved for use in women up to the 49th day after their last menstrual period.
+This drug is only approved for use in women up to 10 weeks pregnant.
 The procedure usually requires three office visits.
 On the first visit, the woman is given pills to cause the death of the embryo.
 Two days later, if the abortion has not occurred, she is given a second drug which causes cramps to expel the embryo.
 The last visit is a follow up ultrasound to determine if the procedure has been completed.